- Our Company

 Full Video Transcription:

-Have you ever wondered if you should really dial in your training in nutrition before trying supplements?
+Have you ever wondered if you should dial in your training in nutrition before trying supplements?
 Have you ever wondered if you really even need supplements?
 Have you ever wondered if supplements are just a waste of money?

 These are the topics we're going to discuss today.
 But, before I get started, full disclosure, I own a supplement company called EndurElite.
 But what I'm about ready to say is probably going to surprise you.